adlerjohn/ech-specs/specs/consensus.md

 ### `to_outpoints(transaction)`

-Return list of tuples of outpoints and recipients, one for each output in the transaction.
+Return list of tuples of (outpoints and tuples of (recipients and amounts), one for each output in the transaction.

 ### `ecrecover(sig, msg)`